VHF UHF Field Days

 Contest Manager

-Following the contest, would participants please send your logs to the WIA online log uploader in the usual way.
+Submitting logs: Contest participants should send logs to the WIA online log uploader in the usual way.
+Make sure you include your callsign so that we know whose log it is.

 DATES FOR UPCOMING CONTESTS: posted below.